RobTillaart/printHelpers/README.md

 #### Should

-- Add distant print helpers.
+- Add distance print helpers.
   - feet(float cm) as 3'2" or  3-7/8 feet
   - inch(float cm) as 3'2" or  3-7/8 feet
   - yards(float meter),